actions/setup-java/docs/advanced-usage.md

 ```

 ### JetBrains
 **NOTE:** JetBrains only provides jdk and is only available for LTS versions 11 or later.
+JCEF is not bundled with this distribution.

 ```yaml
 steps: